This page was last updated on 16 December, 2021.

 Detailed Tourist Information

 All passengers arriving in the Republic of the Congo by commercial flights should provide proof of a negative coronavirus (COVID-19) test undertaken within 72 hours upon entry, with the exception of children under 11 years of age.
-You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
-You should arrange to take a private test.

 Passengers who do not present a negative COVID-19 test upon entry will undertake a COVID-19 test at the airport, and need to self-isolate for 14 days, pending the results.